arianseyedi/python-envmanager/README.md

     ![img](assets/screenshot_modes_section.png)

     Notice how the mode is named after the available section in the file.
-Changing the mode to dev will result in the host value being equal to 'dev-host' during run-time.
+Changing the value of the "environment_mode" to "dev" will result in the section named "dev" be loaded and parsed.
+Hence the value of the variable "value" would be equal to "dev" during run-time.
+Note that any other section than these two will be COMPLETELY ignored by the loader.

     - Note#1

     > You are NOT obligated to specify mode or any other section than the one you want.
 Either ensure the section name is set to "**common**" or specify the name using "**common_section_identifier**" argument of the configuration.

     - Note#2
     > In case you wish to denote this key by a different value, you need to override the default value via "**environment_identifier_key**" argument of the configuration.
+Read more about the EnvManagerConfig in the documentation below.

 * Defining the the environment mode during configuration:

-    In case of loading multiple *.cfg files (e.g. env_paths argument is an array of more than a single path) you may want to specify the environment one time only, since a mismatch may cause some nasty runtime complications.
-In that case, simply set the "**environment_mode**" argument of the configuration which is by default None which causes the Envmanager to fall back on file-style mode specification:
+    In case of loading multiple *.cfg files (e.g. env_paths argument is an array of more than a single path) you may want to specify the environment one time only, since a mismatch may cause some nasty runtime complications (e.g. db.cfg file is on "dev" mode, while app.cfg file is on "prod" mode).
+In that case, simply set the "**environment_mode**" argument of the configuration class constructor.
+Doing so will result in automatically **ignoring** the in-file style mode specifications (even if they are defined already):
     ```python
     from envmanager import EnvManagerConfig
     from MyConstants import ENVIRONMENT_MODE